adbailey1/daic_woz_process/README.md

     chosen with the number of mel bins = 64, the resulting file will be 6400 samples long and will need to be reshaped before use in training.

-To obtain the features, class labels, scores, folders, and corresponding indexes for the extracted features use the following:
+To obtain the features, class labels, scores, gender, folders, and corresponding indexes for the extracted features use the following:
 `h5 = hrpy.File('filename.h5', 'r')
 features = h5['features']
 labels = h5['class']
 scores = h5['score']
 folders = h5['folder']
+genders = h5['gender']
 index = h5['index']`

 2 further files will be created, summary.pickle which is a list of lists.
 The first list contains headers to the corresponding index in the second list.